connornishijima/sensory_bridge_docs/hardware.md

 nav_order: 2
 ---

-# SENSORY BRIDGE is Open Source Hardware
+# SENSORY BRIDGE has Open Source Hardware

 Want to print your parts in other colors?
 Make it taller?
 Add more knobs?
 Sensory Bridge is Open Source Hardware under the [CERN-OHL-W-2.0 License](https://spdx.org/licenses/CERN-OHL-W-2.0.html), and anything you need to know about its internal parts is found below.